-Persistent gaslighting by the shadow is a significant (but little understood) cause of confusion, regret, bitterness and blame in a marriage or relationship.
+Persistent gaslighting by the shadow is a significant but poorly understood cause of confusion, regret, bitterness and blame in a marriage or relationship.
 If we’re willing to acknowledge the existence of shadow within ourselves and within our relationship, we may be able to retrieve some of the disowned parts of ourselves that are creating unrest.
-If we understand the needs of these shadow aspects and attend to them, healing and greater integrity become possible .
+If we understand the needs of these shadow aspects and attend to them, greater integrity becomes possible .

 One way of understanding personal integrity is this –

 “Acting with integrity” doesn’t mean acting according to some high moral code as much as it means expressing oneself as a whole person; not necessarily whole in the sense of not having different “parts” or a variety of voices, but as someone one who has done some work with their unconscious shadowy parts and has built a relatively honest relationship with them.

 This work is probably never complete, but is a lifelong journey.
 There are milestones and significant accomplishments along the way but no definite end.
 It’s unlikely that we ever become fully conscious beings with nothing to hide and no shadow to protect, although that is a worthy ideal, and is perhaps one way of understanding the quest for spiritual enlightenment.

 Interestingly, if we deny the existence of shadow, of the disowned fears and desires in our self and others, we will always take literally the failures of integrity we see around and within us.
 We will judge harshly and assume we are being treated with hurtful intention.
 If, however, we acknowledge the existence of shadow, and recognize how shadow protects itself by acting out from beneath conscious awareness, we may respond appropriately without undue judgement and bitterness.